pulumi/terraform-provider-aws/website/docs/r/route53domains_registered_domain.html.markdown

 **This is an advanced resource** and has special caveats to be aware of when using it.
 Please read this document in its entirety before using this resource.

-The `aws_route53domains_registered_domain` resource behaves differently from normal resources in that if a domain has been registered, Terraform does not _register_ this domain, but instead "adopts" it into management. `terraform destroy` does not delete the domain but does remove the resource from Terraform state.
+The `aws_route53domains_registered_domain` resource behaves differently from normal resources in that if a domain has been registered, the provider does not _register_ this domain, but instead "adopts" it into management.
+A destroy does not delete the domain but does remove the resource from state.

 ## Example Usage